Let’s find out how to perform a competitive analysis – and how you can use that information to your advantage.

 Now that we have that out of the way, let’s get into the topic at hand: competitive analysis.
 What is a competitive analysis?

 A competitive analysis is a formal process of evaluating what your competitors are up to.
 And in this case, we’re talking about a qualitative analysis, not a quantitative or cost analysis.
 You’d look at things like their product, their marketing approach, their customers, their strengths and weaknesses – and how those may become threats.
-This may sound similar to a SWOT exercise – and that is for a reason.
+This may sound similar to a SWOT analysis – and that is for a reason.
 SWOT (which stands for Strengths, Weaknesses, Opportunities, and Threats) and Competitive Analyses are related concepts.
 They’re marketing cousins, so to speak.

 Why: the benefits of doing a competitive analysis